Top 5 Highlights of the Forbidden City

 3. The Four Gates

-Each of four sides of the Forbidden City is endowed with a gate: the Meridian Gate (Wu men) on the south, the Gate of Divine Prowess (Shenwu men) on the north, the Gate of Western Brilliance (Xihua men), and the Gate of Eastern Brilliance (Donghua men).
+Each of the four sides of the Forbidden City is endowed with a gate: the Meridian Gate (Wu men) on the south, the Gate of Divine Prowess (Shenwu men) on the north, the Gate of Western Brilliance (Xihua men), and the Gate of Eastern Brilliance (Donghua men).

 The main gate is the Meridian Gate, located behind the Tiananmen Rostrum, standing to the north of Tiananmen Square.
 It can be said that this gate, the Tiananmen Gate (or the “the Gate of Heavenly Peace”), is the entrance to the Imperial Palace.